 - You should end-up with a batter that’s neither liquid nor thick (something in-between).
 If your batter is too thick, consider adding one more egg.
 In case the batter turned out on the liquid side, consider incorporating a bit more almond flour.

-- Slowly pour the entire batter into an oven resistant dish (or cast-iron skillet, as I did) and decorate on top with a few cranberries and apple slices (optional).
+- Slowly pour the entire batter into an oven resistant dish and decorate on top with a few cranberries and apple slices (optional).

 - Preheat the oven at 180-200 Celsius and bake for 30-45 minutes or until the cake becomes solid.
 Check regularly to make sure that you don’t over bake, in which case your cake will end-up a bit dry.